Muddyblack/a-v-downloader/README.md

 **********************************************************************************
 Start:
 =====
-- First you have to enter if you want to download Audio 'a' or Video 'v'
+- First you have to enter 'a' if you want to download Audio or 'v' for Videos
-- Next you have to enter a name that will be the download target folder or just hit Enter --> then will save in .\\Output
+- Next you have to enter a name that will be the download target folder or just hit Enter --> then it will save in ".\\Output"
-- After you can just enter URL to download or use the commands below over and over again
+- After you can just enter the URL to download or use the commands below over and over again

 All commands:
 =============